dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

     \boldsymbol R_{AC} = \boldsymbol R_{AB} \boldsymbol R_{BC}.

-Note that again the indices have to align.
+Note that the indices have to align again.
 Otherwise rotations are not applied in the correct order.

 .. warning::